 Traditionally, the sensitivity function for an observation is computed by modelling a similar simulated image with and without a perturber of a given test mass, position and concentration.
 Bayesian model comparison between the models with and without perturbers gives the significance of a detection as a function of position and mass.
 Choosing a detection significance then gives the smallest detectable mass in each pixel.
 The computational cost is large and assumptions must be made about the perturber's concentration and redshift, or these variables are also mapped over, further increasing the cost.
 While the initial gravitational imaging step is highly flexible, data driven, and does not rely on assumptions about the perturber, the final step removes much of this flexibility by fixing the inference to whatever halo properties the sensitivity function is computed with.

 To overcome this issue, especially in the context of large numbers of new strong lenses becoming available from e.g. Euclid, forward-modelling methods have been proposed \citep[e.g.][]{Brehmer2019,Gilman2020,AnauMontel2023,WagnerCarena2024,Filipp2024,Coogan2024}.
-These methods treat the specifics of individual detections essentially as nuissance parameters, and instead seek to infer the dark matter properties directly.
+These methods treat the specifics of individual detections essentially as nuisance parameters, and instead seek to infer the dark matter properties directly.
 Typically, strong lens data are compared with large amounts of simulated data, simulated according to different dark matter models with the entire predicted population of low-mass haloes injected into the image.